ucbds-infra/otter-grader/docs/gradescope.md

 # Gradescope

-Otter-Grader also allows instructors to use Gradescope's autograding system to collect and grade students' submissions.
+Otter-Grader also allows instructors to use Gradescope's autograding system to collect and grade student's submissions.
 This section assumes that instructors are familiar with Gradescope's interface and know how to set up assignments on Gradescope; for more information on using Gradescope, see their [help pages](https://www.gradescope.com/help#help-center-item-programming-assignments).

 ## Writing Tests for Gradescope